 In a world of Netflix and Birchbox, many entrepreneurs will tell you that subscription-based models are the future of business.
 In fact, 70 percent of business leaders say the subscription approach is key to their company’s future prospects.

 Subscription services have a lot of benefits for business owners, the most notable of which is predictable revenue.
 Cable companies figured this out years ago.
 When customers are happy with a product, monthly revenue flows in.
 It’s easy to forecast revenue and plan for the future when you’re automatically charging customers at a scheduled cadence.
-And if you’re unsure of which streaming device is best then we found this great guide to the best streming devices so that’s well worth a read.

 Although subscription models make sense for a lot of reasons, they do come with pitfalls.
 But rest assured that for each potential challenge, there is an answer:

 Risk No. 1: Churn, either at the beginning or after a big change

 Predictability is a key benefit of a subscription-based model; however, subscription creation and change can still create uncertainty.
 If the subscription service itself is still in the startup phase, it can be difficult to predict how many customers will sign up and how many will cancel after the first month.

 Soulution: Conduct customer research, including surveys and focus groups with current subscribers, as well as research into additional segments you expect to reach by making any significant changes.
 Then, if you decide to move forward with the change, you must carefully manage the communication process with your existing customers.

 Allot 12 months for your customer base to become familiar with your new subscription service.
 Watch for cancellations after you make a change to your service, such as a price increase or a change in the product or delivery.
 The reality is that if you change what you’re offering, it will no longer be valuable enough to some customers to justify the price, and it might become more valuable to others who will start a subscription.